An Essential Guide To Fixed Wire Testing

 Is fixed wire testing a legal requirement?

-Fixed wire testing is a legal requirement, particularly in the context of UK law.
-It falls under the remit of the Electricity at Work Regulations 1989, which stipulates that all electrical systems must be maintained to prevent danger.
+Fixed wire testing isn’t technically a legal requirement on it’s own but it falls under the remit of the Electricity at Work Regulations 1989, which stipulates that all electrical systems must be maintained to prevent danger.
 Additionally, the Health and Safety at Work Act 1974 imposes a duty on employers to ensure the health, safety, and welfare of their employees.
 This includes maintaining electrical installations.
 Fixed wire testing is a key method to comply with these regulations, ensuring that the electrical installations in workplaces are safe and do not pose a risk to employees or visitors.

 How often should fixed wire testing be carried out?